 you will find your experience more enjoyable.

 Second, you are more engaged in your experience when you pay full attention to it.
 For example, when you take time to savor every bite of your food and be mindful of what you eat, you smell the fragrance of your food and experience the favors in your mouth.
-Instead of stuffing food down your throat, watching the television or thinking about something else while you are eating, you enjoy your food more when you pay attention to what you eat and eat it mindfully.
+Instead of stuffing food down your throat, watching the television, or thinking about something else while you are eating, you enjoy your food more when you pay attention to what you eat and eat it mindfully.

 Third, you do things with more intention and purpose.
 You do what you want.
 On the flip side, when you are not mindful, you do what catches your attention.
 You react and follow the stimulation from the external world which might not be what you intend to do.

-5. Mindfulness increases your creativity.
+5. Mindfulness practices increase your creativity.

 As you practice mindfulness daily, your analytical mind starts to quiet down.
 It’ll be easier for you to tune in to your intuition.
 When your mind is noisy, bringing you back to the past or the future, you can’t hear your intuition that well.